nicolasdanelon/UnofficialDocs/source/extensibility/packages.rst

 and restart the editor.
 Keep in mind, though, that the ``Installed Packages`` folder will be deleted too, so you'll lose all your installed packages.

-Always make sure to back up your data before taking an extreme measure such as this.
+Always make sure to back up your data before taking an extreme measure like this one.

 The ``Installed Packages`` Directory